Ann Tyler, Chair

 Gary D. Lawson

 Communication is the most complex aspect of human behavior.
 Impairments in the processes of communication - speech, language, and hearing - can significantly affect the lives of children and adults across the age span.
-Speech-language pathology and audiology are the areas of professional specialization that have developed out of concern for persons with disorders of communication.
+Speech-language pathology and audiology are the areas of professional specialization that have developed out of concern for individuals with disorders of communication.

-Speech Pathology and Audiology Curriculum
+- Speech Pathology and Audiology Undergraduate Application

 It is recommended that transfer students enroll at Western at the beginning of the first semester of the sophomore year.
-Those who enroll at a later stage may find that an additional period of study will be required to complete the undergraduate curriculum.
+Those applicants who enroll at a later stage may find that an additional period of study will be required to complete the undergraduate curriculum.